-Any major Procurement exercise will involve the production and approval of a NES Business Case or Project Initiation Document (PID).
-Budgetary consideration will need to be established before any Procurement exercise is kicked off.
+Any major Procurement exercise will involve the production and approval of a NES Business Case (or Project Initiation Document).
+Budgetary consideration will be established before any Procurement exercise is kicked off and agreed with our Finance Business Partners.

 PRINCIPLE 2 - SPECIFICATION OF REQUIREMENTS